hakant/hakant.github.io/source/_posts/2015-06-21-zen-of-architecture.markdown

 This is the universal principle of good design says Juval.
 Encapsulate change to insulate.
 Do not resonate with change.
 Functional decomposition on the other hand maximizes the impact of change because it's coupled to it.
 <br/>
 ####Challenges with Volatility-Based Decomposition
 There are challenges in creating a Volatility-Based Decomposition.
 First of all it usually takes longer than functional because volatility is not often self evident.
 On the other hand features are kept thrown at your face.
 People around you will be feature thirsty, they'll keep asking their features like cannibals.
 You should instead fight the insanity and focus on the bigger picture and volatilities.
 Getting the management support is usually another challenge.
-Juval said architects should be responsible and fight against this insanity.
+Juval said architects should be responsible, fight against these opposing forces and do what is right.
 <br/>
 ####Axes of volatility
 There are two axes of volatility.